-The industrial and commercial buildings in Snodland comprise cul-de-sac roads and enclosed front parking areas, standard low rise units and a wide range of materials which have tended to create places that are unattractive with very little sense of place.
+The industrial and commercial buildings outside the Town Centre AAP comprise generally wide roads and unenclosed front parking areas, standard low rise units and a wide range of materials which have tended to create places that are unattractive with very little sense of place.
+Cannon Lane/Vale Road form a strategic route and as a result this has a disproportionate influence on the image of the character area and the town.

-Over time, as buildings become outworn, there may be opportunities for new development in these areas.
+Over time, as buildings become outworn, there may be opportunities for new development in this area.
 Where this occurs, high quality designs, materials and landscaping should be used in order to uplift the quality of the commercial areas.
 In appropriate locations such as at road junctions, landmark buildings may be appropriate in adding interest and legibility to the Character Area.
 The use of high quality materials would help to firmly establish the character and identity of place, in terms of both the public realm of streets and the built form of buildings and structures.

 In particular the aim should be to make car parking a less dominant or obtrusive element within the public realm.
 In this respect, a significant landscaping component should be included within any new development as a contrast to the built development, and enclosure to any parking areas, ultimately providing a continuous landscape belt along the strategic routes and to act as a buffer to the river or the countryside.
+In addition, development in the commercial character area should positively address the river which runs through it in recognition that water is a key asset and, in effect, an important public space within Tonbridge.